| Go to Original Nobel Laureate Wangari Maathai Urges

 its goals, Maathai told about 1,500 people attending the 18th annual

 Nobel Peace Prize Forum on Friday at Luther College.
+"The planet does not belong to those

 in power.
 We ought to embrace the Kyoto protocol in our own little way.